Managing Anxiety in Dogs

 Learn about the three main causes of pet anxiety and how to offer much-needed relief to an anxious furry friend.

 The thunder rolls in the distance and Barley, a blue-heeler mix, beelines to her safe spot---the bedroom closet.
+If your dog is scared of thunder, or for dogs scared of fireworks, help is available for them.

 Barley’s reaction to storms is not uncommon.
 Like people, dogs also experience anxiety, with the three main causes being fear, separation and aging.